CroSTAta: Cross-State Transition Attention Transformer for Robotic Manipulation: Evaluation

-This analysis provides insights into how the model attends to relevant past events in its execution history during corrective reattempts, while downweighting attention scores in other scenarios, supporting our hypothesis that structured attention mechanisms can better exploit the temporal dependencies present in recovery-rich demonstrations.
+This analysis provides insights into how STA learns to selectively attend to relevant past events during challenging execution phases, while downweighting irrelevant historical information in others, supporting our hypothesis that structured attention mechanisms can better exploit the temporal dependencies present in recovery-rich demonstrations.